 The power sector in Canada is principally regulated by the provinces and markets are regional in nature.
 Most electricity trade is intra-provincial or north–south, between provinces and neighbouring US states; there is relatively little east–west trade between provinces.

 The most significant developments in the power sector centre on investments in renewable or clean generation and infrastructure renewal and upgrades.
-Two years ago, Ontario launched the most ambitious renewable feed-in-tariff (FIT) programme in North America.
-Other provinces have followed suit, albeit on a smaller scale.
+In 2009, Ontario launched the most ambitious renewable feed-in-tariff (FIT) programme in North America.
+Some other provinces have followed suit, albeit on a smaller scale.
 A number of provinces are also investing in and constructing major transmission and other infrastructure to facilitate economic and resource development, access renewable resources (wind, hydro) and facilitate export to the United States.
 Alberta and Ontario have launched competitive processes to develop major transmission projects, which are attracting foreign companies.

-As is the case with natural gas, the majority of Canadian oil production is in the Canadian sedimentary basin.
+As is the case with natural gas, the majority of Canadian oil production is in the WCSB.
 In particular, Alberta's oil sands contain some of the world's largest oil reserves.
-These reserves have been attracting significant investment and, as a result, Canadian oil output has reached all-time highs and the forecast is for a steep increase in Canadian oil production.
-The vast majority of Canadian oil production is exported via international pipelines to the midwestern United States; however, there is currently a significant price differential between the price paid for oil delivered to the Midwest.
+These reserves have been attracting significant investment and, as a result, Canadian oil output has reached all-time highs and the forecast is for a continued increase in Canadian oil production.
+Currently, the vast majority of Canadian oil production is exported via international pipelines to the midwestern United States; however, there is currently a significant price differential between the price received by Canadian producers for oil delivered to the Midwest.
 This differential is the result of a supply glut in the US midwest (Cushing, Oklahoma) as US supply (primarily from the Bakken fields in North Dakota and Montana) has increased in the presence of limited pipeline takeaway capacity.
 In order to ease these price differentials in western Canada, pipelines are being proposed that will connect Canadian and US production with coastal hubs that provide for export and purchase of crude oil at international prices.

 i The regulators